shenxiaolong-code/WinScript/README.md

   One-clicking to collect all necessary information on our customer side.

 - similar with many advanced programming languages
   this library provides features by function with input/output parameters, it always is code-reused.
+  relation : module -> function -> input parmeter -> output parameter + return code

 # feature
 1. Self-documentation: generate module API documents automatically.